naborlozada/BookChapter_SNP_identification_tutorial/Extra_content/parallelization/README.md

 #### — Cluster system —

-Cluster system bash scripts.
-The bash scripts are a compilation of the steps shown in this tutorial divided en 4 major steps shown below (as for Servers).
+<ins>Cluster system bash scripts (*.cluster.sh).</ins> The bash scripts are a compilation of the steps shown in this tutorial divided en 4 major steps shown below (as for Servers).
 These scripts work basically using the SLUM system, and have all required parameters that make it functional.
 Please, change all variables for properly for their corresponding files, paths and programs.
 They most shows the exact location of these files, so they can be processed properly.

 1. Quality Control: FASTQC and SAMtools.